Lydia Cecilia Hill: Aftermath

-Cissie was the Sultan's favourite until she died, and he said he was heartbroken.
+Hill was the Sultan's favourite until she died, and he said he was heartbroken.
 Then, six days later he met a Romanian girl Marcella Mendl aged 25 who was selling Red Cross flags in London, and it was "love at first sight".
-He courted her for twelve days and during this time he was visiting Cissie's parents to give his condolences – and perhaps to retrieve some jewellery that he had given to Cissie.
-On 6 November 1940, less than a month after Cissie's death, the Sultan married Miss Mendl at Caxton Hall register office in London; the bride was wearing "a diamond brooch in which the Crown of Johore was flanked by the Sultan's crest, two tiger claws".
-Cissie's parents said that it had come as a great shock to them.
+He courted her for twelve days and during this time he was visiting Hill's parents to give his condolences – and perhaps to retrieve some jewellery that he had given to Hill.
+On 6 November 1940, less than a month after Hill's death, the Sultan married Miss Mendl at Caxton Hall register office in London; the bride was wearing "a diamond brooch in which the Crown of Johore was flanked by the Sultan's crest, two tiger claws".
+Hill's parents said that it had come as a great shock to them.
 By 10 November 1940, the Sultan was telling the Sunday Pictorial: "I prefer to forget the past.
 It is for the future I want to live."